 To help you manage your pension saving, you may want to gather any previous pensions into your new private pension.
 This can be particularly handy if you’ve worked for several different employers in the past, and you’ve got several pensions dotted around.
 Consolidating your pensions means it’s easier to see how much money you’ve got for retirement and to keep track of your savings.
 It also means that you’re paying a single fee to a pension provider, rather than paying various different fees to several providers.

 This is where PensionBee can come in.
-If you sign up to PensionBee, we’ll combine your pensions into a brand new private pension that you can manage online.
-As a self-employed person, you’ll easily be able to make personal or employer contributions into your pension, and you can make ad hoc contributions as well as regular payments.
+If you sign up to PensionBee, we’ll combine and transfer your pensions into a brand new private pension that you can manage online.
+As a self employed person, you’ll easily be able to make personal or employer contributions into your pension, and you can make ad-hoc contributions as well as regular payments.